mateuszwenus/blog-backup/2013/11/How to search standard Liferay entites using custom query.md

   }
 }
 ```
-SessionCallback is a simple interface which allows to execute any action with a Session:
+`SessionCallback` is a simple interface which allows to execute any action with a `Session`:
 ```java
 public interface SessionCallback {
   Object execute(Session session, Dialect dialect) throws Exception;
 }
 ```
-Then I ran service builder again and execute() method was added to SessionCustomActionLocalServiceUtil.
+Then I ran service builder again and `execute()` method was added to `SessionCustomActionLocalServiceUtil`.
 Finally in my portlet I could use the following code to find top level organizations:
 ```java
 SessionCustomActionLocalServiceUtil.execute(new SessionCallback() {
   public Object execute(Session session, Dialect dialect) throws Exception {